Ultimate 1 Week Costa del Sol Itinerary

 Marbella Old Town

 Exploring the old town is one of the best things to do in Marbella.
-Compared to Puerto Banús, this part of Marbella is well preserved, and tourism hasn’t had a big effect.
+Compared to Puerto BanΓΊs, this part of Marbella feels more authentic.

-As you explore the Old Quarter, you’ll notice that there are some patterns and layouts from the Arabic era despite being conquered by the Christians afterwards.
+As you explore the Old Quarter, youβll notice patterns and layouts from the Arabic era, despite the area being conquered by the Christians afterwards.Β

 Plaza de los Naranjos (Orange Square) is where the city hall was built in the sixteenth century and enlarged in the eighteenth.

-Apart from significant and historical buildings, the old town was the heart of the town, and it has always been a place where you’ll see many tourists having a coffee or dinner in some of the bars and restaurants.
+Apart from significant historical buildings, the old town is the heart of the town, and it has always been a place where youβll see many tourists having coffee or dinner in bars and restaurants.

 Marbella Historic Centre is worth visiting.
 I love the narrow cobblestone streets with white-painted buildings, the flowers hanging down the buildings, and the vibrant atmosphere.

-There are also a wide variety of restaurants to choose from.
-However, I wouldn’t eat here for three main reasons: 1) it’s too expensive, 2) it’s too touristy, and 3) you don’t find authentic and traditional Spanish food in most of them.
+There is also a wide variety of restaurants to choose from.
+However, I wouldnβt eat here for three main reasons: itβs too expensive, itβs too touristy, and you donβt find authentic and traditional Spanish food in most of them.

 For me, some of the best things to do are enjoy the little bay’s views and go on a boat trip.